neighboring countries of india

 India faces several security concerns related to its borders, which require vigilant management and strategic planning.

-• Terrorism: Cross-border terrorism, particularly from Pakistan, poses a significant threat to India’s national security.
+• Terrorism: Cross-border terrorism, mainly from Pakistan, poses a significant threat to India’s national security.
 India has implemented stringent measures to counter terrorism and secure its borders.

-• Illegal Immigration: Influx of illegal immigrants from neighboring countries, such as Bangladesh, presents social and security challenges.
+• Illegal Immigration: The influx of illegal immigrants from neighboring countries, such as Bangladesh, presents social and security challenges.
 Enhanced border patrols and agreements with neighboring countries aim to address this issue.

 • Smuggling and Trafficking: Smuggling of goods, arms, and narcotics across borders affects regional security.
 Collaborative efforts with neighboring countries help curb these illegal activities.